Written by Sean McPheat |

 Understanding how your customer thinks is the only way you can develop meaningful sales strategies.
 It also helps you to inspire a vision for what their overall experience could and should be.
 It helps you identify what your brand image should be now and in the future.
 And it will show you opportunities to determine where and how you can create value, deal with expectations and build activities that will drive further experiences and bring benefits to your business.

 The digital age and social media has brought to the surface the specific ways that people buy today.
-A recent survey by Crowdtap has shown how the influence of peers has catapulted that particular medium of choice to the top fo the list of factors determining what and how we buy.
+Social Selling Training is becoming more and more popular and elements of social selling and online prospecting are included in most Sales Courses.
+A recent survey by Crowdtap has shown how the influence of peers has catapulted that particular medium of choice to the top of the list of factors determining what and how we buy.
 Their ‘Power of Peer Influence’ showed the top ten influence factors on how people make decisions today.

 The question was: What influences your buying decision?
 The percentage of people who completely or somewhat trusted the source were: (top ten answers)